Dr David Harris

 Richard's Building, University of Exeter, St Luke's Campus, Heavitree Road, Exeter, EX1 2LU, UK

 I am a researcher in Psychology interested in skill acquisition, cognitive training and performance states (ranging from breakdowns under pressure to peak flow experiences).
 In particular, I am interested in the role of eye movements and visual attention in these areas.
 I have applied my research to a range on environments, including surgery, the military and gaming.
-My current work focuses on virtual reality and assessing the effectiveness of virtual environments for training cognitive skills.
-This work is funded by a Royal Academy of Engineering UK IC Postdoctoral Fellowship (https://www.raeng.org.uk/grants-and-prizes/support-for-research/ic-postdoctoral).
+My current work focuses on virtual reality and the impact that imparied, uncertain, or missing sensory information has on perception and action in virtual spaces.

 - Virtual reality